Christmas and New Year trading hours for licensed premises

 On New Year's Eve, all licensees are permitted to sell or supply liquor until 2am on New Year's Day.
 This applies regardless of your regular approved trading hours.

 This means that the bar must finish serving at 2am, unless the premises is currently approved to trade beyond 2am.
-Without approved post-2am trading, patrons must finish drinks and leave the premises by 2.30am.
+Without approved post-2am trading, patrons must finish drinks by 2.30am.

 Extended trading hours on New Year's Eve